Trianglebucks/clean-rn-redux/README.md

 Personal template that cointains Expo Go, Typescript, and Zustand.
-Also includes prettier and eslint setup boilerplate.
+Also includes prettier, husky and eslint setup boilerplate.

 # Getting Started